 If we play these five shapes in the key of G Major, it will look like this:

 The five shapes in the above image have been arranged in order.
 Your aim should be to play one shape after another, and move higher up the fretboard with each shape.
-You then simply need to maintain the order that the above shapes have been presented in.
 The first shape should be followed by the second shape, and then by the third, and so on.

 One thing to keep in mind however, is that the fifth shape leads back to the first shape.

 Thinking of the five shapes as a cycle allows you to do two things.
-You can keep going beyond the twelfth fret, by the going back to the first shape (which will be the next shape in the cycle, after the fifth shape).
+You can keep going beyond the twelfth fret, by the going back to the first shape.

-It also means that the first shape you play can change, depending on the key that you’ve chosen.
+It also means that the starting shape can change, depending on the key that you’ve chosen.
 For a given key, I always recommend starting with the lowest possible shape (lowest fret) and then moving through the other four shapes from there.

 Otherwise, you’ll end up starting high up on the fretboard, and moving higher, until you’re in an unpractical position.